aristanetworks/anta/docs/api/result_manager.md

     sort_by: str = 'host',
     reverse: bool = False,
     colors: bool = True
-) → <function tabulate at 0x7feeddb4b040>
+) → <function tabulate at 0x7fc8a3fb23a0>
 ```

-table_report Build a table report of all tests
+Build a table report of all tests